lazy-jubei/core/README.md

 subscript, routed paths, Bezier geometry, arrowheads, and line orientation.

-Known limitations: the filter is experimental, so keep the original files; shape groups are flattened to individual shapes; and connector glue/topology is not retained, even though the routed paths are preserved visually.
+Shape groups are flattened to individual shapes; and connector glue/topology is not retained, even though the routed paths are preserved visually.